 Minister slams Galloway for bolt hole’ plans after election

-A GOVERNMENT Minister has accused MP George Galloway of trying to create a bolt hole’ for himself if he loses at the General Election by launching the campaign for directly-elected mayor for Tower Hamlets in East London.
-Jim Fitzpatrick is throwing his weight behind the campaign to say no’ to an elected mayor
+A GOVERNMENT Minister has accused MP George Galloway of trying to create a bolt hole’ for himself if he loses at the General Election by launching the campaign for a Tower Hamlets directly-elected mayor in East London.
+Jim Fitzpatrick is throwing his weight behind the campaign to say no’ to stop Galloway’s move

-A GOVERNMENT Minister has accused MP George Galloway of trying to create a bolt hole’ for himself if he loses at the General Election by launching the campaign for a directly-elected mayor for Tower Hamlets in East London.
+A GOVERNMENT Minister has accused MP George Galloway of trying to create a 'bolt hole' for himself if he loses at the General Election by launching the campaign for a Tower Hamlets directly-elected mayor in East London.

 It was a petition organised by Galloway which has led to a referendum being held this coming May 6.